Carbon Fiber Cutting Advice

 2. Health and Safety Considerations

 Carbon fiber dust is not toxic, however, it is a mild irritant to the skin, eyes, and lungs, much like fiberglass.
-We strongly recommend that you wear a dust mask to minimize any itching or irritation, especially when cutting or sanding in quantity.
+We strongly recommend that you wear protective gear such as a dust mask to minimize any itching or irritation, especially when cutting or sanding in quantity.
 Edges can be very sharp, so gloves are also critical to avoid cuts and slivers.

 See our page on Adhesive Options for more information on the best alternatives for carbon fiber.